 The first one was a mine, located within the Peak District.
 To be perfectly honest, I wasn’t that interested.
 Mines aren’t usually my kind of thing.
 However, the mineral that was mined from this particular cavern, was called ‘blue john’.
 That caught my attention instantly, purely because of the blue themes running through this trip.

 I thought it was going to be more of a tickbox exercise.
 A touristy thing to do in the Peak District, and then move on.

 Throughout my Blue Period I found I had to eat my words a lot.
 Like, a lot.
-This was one of the times.
+This was one of those times.

 Driving to the Blue John Cavern mine

 Getting to the cave took slightly more effort than other places during my trip.
-This is because the signage to the mine’s show cave is a bit… indifferent.
+This was because the signage to the mine’s show cave is a bit… indifferent.

 However, it is not difficult.
 You just have to drive past Castleton and on to the west.
-You just have to figure things out a little bit at that point.
+But you have to figure things out a little bit at that point.
 (Note that there are other show caves, aside from the one officially named Blue John Cavern that I went to.)